-In 2015, he attended New England Conservatory’s Jazz Lab workshop and the following year, he enrolled in NEC’s College Prep Program.
-Richard then auditioned for the NEC Youth Jazz Orchestra in 2016, which he performed as lead trumpet for the 2016-18 seasons.
-Under the direction of Bob Nieske, they held numerous concerts at Jordan Hall, with some performances under the direction of Ken Schaphorst as well.
+In 2015, Richard enrolled in the College Prep Program at the New England Conservatory (NEC).
+He then auditioned for the NEC Youth Jazz Orchestra in 2016, which he performed as lead trumpet for the 2016-18 seasons.
+Under the direction of Bob Nieske, they held numerous concerts at Jordan Hall, with some performances under the direction of Ken Schaphorst.
 He graduated in 2018 with high honors and received the Jazz Department Award for his work in the program.

-In high school, he also performed with the Massachusetts Western District Jazz Band at UMASS Amherst’s Fine Arts Center as lead trumpet from sophomore to senior year.
+Through high school, Richard performed with the Massachusetts Western District Jazz Band at UMass Amherst’s Fine Arts Center as lead trumpet from sophomore to senior years.
 In his junior and senior years, he performed in the Massachusetts All-State Jazz Band under the direction of Ronald Carter (saxophonist) and later Darcy James Argue.
-With this ensemble, he performed two consecutive years at Symphony Hall and Newport Jazz Festival, and this past year was the featured soloist for the set at both venues.
+With this ensemble, he performed two consecutive years at Symphony Hall and Newport Jazz Festival, and in 2018 was featured as a soloist for the set at both venues.

 Now 20, Richard continues remote recording work as a freelance musician during the COVID pandemic and plans to continue his studies at Berklee College of Music in the fall, remotely from the Berkshires, majoring in Professional Music with concentrations in Music Business and Trumpet Performance with a planned graduation of May 2021.
 Richard keeps expanding his musical repertoire and continues growing as a musician as he strives to enlighten, create change, discover truths — and express those findings in the music he plays.